ZulyVargas/TASKAPP-FRONTEND/README.md

 # TaskApp FRONTEND - Good coding practices

-In this project different plugins and tools are installed and used to format and improve the developed code.
+In this project the tasks web app is converted into a PWA.
+Also, useContext is used to add the light and dark theme functionality to the application.

-IETI - LAB06
+IETI - LAB07

 2022-2.